 - Have an ACT sub-score 16 or above in English, math and/or reading within the last 5 years

 - Have an SAT score that meets the following: ≥ 400 in writing; ≥ 420 in reading; and/or ≥440 in math.

 - Transferring college-level English and math courses with a “C” or better

 - Completed required developmental coursework at another institution within 5 years

-- Can provide documentation of prior assessment (COMPASS or ASSET) within the last 5 years
+- Can provide documentation of prior assessment (Accuplacer or COMPASS) within the last 5 years

 - Is a transient or non-degree seeking student

 Accuplacer is untimed.
 It typically takes a student about two hours to complete all parts of the assessment.
 Students may use a calculator to complete the math portion of the assessment.
 Upon completion, the scores will be generated instantly and used to determine the appropriate course placement.

 Video tutorials are available at www.khanacademy.org for assistance in math or reading.

 Visit www.testprepreview.com for practice items in all subject areas.